apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/transforming-csv.md

 ### Convert CSV To A Different Output Format

-Let's assume that a CSV file in [DEFAULT format](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html#DEFAULT) should be converted into a [Microsoft Excel compatible format](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html#EXCEL).
+Let's assume that a CSV file in [DEFAULT format](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html#DEFAULT) should be converted into a [Microsoft Excel format](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html#EXCEL).
-This allows opening the CSV directly in Excel without going to the tedious CSV import form.
+This allows opening the CSV directly in Excel without going to the tedious CSV import dialog.

 The following command line prints the converted CSV to `stdout`